NAP Consistency in Local SEO: Why It Matters

 “Maintaining NAP consistency is important because it directly influences your business’s local SEO performance.
 Furthermore, the better SEO your enterprise is, the more it will be noticed by potential customers.”

-Once you’ve identified inconsistencies, here’s how to systematically correct them:
+Once you’ve identified real inconsistencies (not just formatting differences), here’s how to systematically correct them:

 Fix these platforms first (in order of importance):